kanematsugaku/react-hook-form-persistence/README.md

 `react-hook-form-persistence` has three methods. `single`, `pages` and `named`.

-- `single`: is appropriate in the following cases:
+Use cases for each are as follows:

-  - If you want to make data persistent on only one page.
+- `single`: If you want to make data persistent on only one page.
-- `pages`: is appropriate in the following cases:
-  - If you want to make data persistent across multiple pages.
+- `pages`: If you want to make data persistent across multiple pages.
-- `named`: is appropriate in the following cases:
-  - If you want to make data persistent across multiple pages, and want to update the same data field on multiple pages.
+- `named`: If you want to make data persistent across multiple pages, and want to update the same data field on multiple pages.

-Each method have almost all the same interface.

 The differences between them are discussed later, but in general, they are used as follows.